-MTX-IND supports a USB 2.0 Full Speed (12Mbit/s) device interface.
-The USB interface is primarily intended for use as a command and data interface and for downloading firmware.
-The USB I/O pins are
+TC65 supports a USB 2.0 Full Speed (12Mbit/s) device interface.
+The USB interface is primarily intended for use as command and data interface and for downloading firmware.
+The USB I/O pins are capable of driving the signal at min 3.0V.
+They are 5V I/O compliant.

 The USB port has different functions depending on whether or not Java is running.
-Under Java, the lines may be used for debugging purposes.
+Under Java, the lines may be used for debugging purposes (see [16] for further detail).
 If Java is not used, the USB interface is available as a command and data interface and for downloading firmware.

 The USB I/O-pins are capable of driving the signal at min 3.0V.
 They are 5V I/O compliant.
-To properly connect the module's
+To properly connect the module's USB interface to the host a USB 2.0 compatible connector is required.
+Furthermore, the USB modem driver delivered with MTX65 must be installed as described below.

-USB interface to the host, a USB 2.0 compatible connector is required.
-Furthermore, the USB modem driver delivered with the MTX-IND must be installed as described below.
+The USB host is responsible for supplying, across the VUSB_IN line, power the terminal USB interface.

-The USB host is responsible for supplying power, across the VUSB\IN line, to the terminal USB interface.
-There are drivers available for Windows environment applications.
-Visit the MTX-IND web page at: www.matrix.es/MTX-TERMINALS
+There are available drivers for Windows environment applications.
+Visit MTX-65ULP web page at: www.matrix.es/MTX-TERMINALS